WorldEditors/EvolvingPlasticANN/README.md

 ```bash
 xparl start --cpu_num $cpu_num --port $port_id
 ```
-and change the "server" configuration to "$IP_ADDRESS:$port_id" Be sure that "$cpu_num" surpass the "actor_number" in the configuration file
+and change the "server" configuration to "$IP_ADDRESS:$port_id".
+Also be sure that "$cpu_num" surpass the "actor_number" in the configuration file